What You Need:

 - Have your child use the markers to write all the letters of the alphabet in a column running down the left side of the large piece of paper, cardboard, or poster board.
 (Just one letter per line.)

 Not only is this a wonderful way to reinforce the alphabet and practice writing, but it's a good activity for the kitchen table.
-So the next time your child is whining for something to do as you gather materials for dinner, put them to work.
+So the next time your child is asking for something to do as you gather materials for dinner, put them to work.
 Detective work, that is!